mkatsuragi/pyqgis_catalog/README.md

 **scripts/data:** for the cookbook I used a Open Street Map extraction provided by GeoFrabik and based on the OSM Contributors with a distinct license.
 Therefore be mindful that, even this code is provided under GPLv3, the same DO NOT apply to OSM data.
 Please, refer to scripts/data/README for credits and further information.

+**scripts/out:** this is the folder where the scripts will store any required output file.

 # The Script Catalog
 So far, the scripts developed are listed below.
 You may access them by clicking on the hyperlink or navigate at the "scripts" folder.